jayden11/QuantEcon.site/developers.rst

 	<h3>Writing Tests</h3>

 One prerequisite for contributions to QuantEcon is that all functions and methods should be paired with tests verifying that they are functioning correctly.
-This type of `unit testing <http://en.wikipedia.org/wiki/Unit_testing>`__ is almost universal across high quality software projects.
+This type of `unit testing <https://en.wikipedia.org/wiki/Unit_testing>`__ is almost universal across a quality software projects.
 A guide to writing tests in ``Julia`` is currently in work

 .. raw:: html